rfhold/p5/docs/features/resource-targetting.md

 Target and Replace are mutually exclusive with Exclude.
 Setting one clears the other.

+## Selection Modes

+### Discrete Selection (Space)

+Press `Space` to toggle selection on individual resources.
+Discrete selections are independent and persist until explicitly cleared.

+1. Navigate to a resource
+2. Press `Space` to toggle its selection
+3. Navigate and select additional resources as needed
+4. Press flag key to apply to all selected
+5. Press `Esc` to clear all discrete selections

+Discrete selections persist after applying flags, allowing you to apply multiple flag operations to the same set of resources.

-## Visual Mode
+### Visual Mode (v)

-Press `v` to enter visual selection mode for bulk operations.
+Press `v` to enter visual selection mode for selecting a contiguous range.

-1. Press `v` to start selection
+1. Press `v` to start selection at cursor
-2. Navigate to extend selection
+2. Navigate to extend selection range
-3. Press flag key to apply to all selected
+3. Press flag key to apply to all in range
 4. Press `Esc` to exit visual mode

+Visual mode exits automatically after applying flags.

+### Combined Selection

+Both selection modes can be used together:

+- Use `Space` inside visual mode to toggle discrete selection on the entire visual range
+- Flag operations apply to the union of discrete selections and visual range
+- Discrete selections persist independently of visual mode

+Selection highlighting uses distinct colors:
+- **Blue** - Visual range only
+- **Green** - Discrete selection only
+- **Purple** - Both visual and discrete selection

 ## Clear Flags